Vertafelungen/vertaefelungen/en/public/products/oil-paints/oil-tung/toel.md

 ---
-slug: toel
+slug: "toel"
-product_id: 65
+product_id: "65"
-reference: TÃL
+reference: "TÃL"
 titel: "Tung oil varnish"
-kategorie: Artikel, LeinÃ¶l, TungÃ¶l, Balsam
+kategorie: "Artikel, LeinÃ¶l, TungÃ¶l, Balsam"
 beschreibung: >
   Tung oil boiled with linseed oil, linseed oil stand oil and siccatives.
 For interior and exterior use.  Â   TUNG wood oil varnish dries significantly faster and harder than a linseed oil varnish.
 The surface is initially matt glossy.
 It is used as a finishing varnish on linseed oil primers, as it swells less with water and has better UV resistance than a linseed oil varnish.
 It is very suitable for maintaining all types of hardwoods.
 The formerly well-known Eburit hard drying oil is based on the same ingredients as our wood oil varnish.
 meta_title: "Tung oil varnish"
 meta_description: "7Tung oil natural â pure, hardening wood oil for high-stress surfaces.
 Solvent-free, weather-resistant, deep-penetrating.
 Suitable for in- & outdoor use."
 bilder:
   - toel.jpg
-price: 22690000
+price: "22,69 €"
+preis_aufschlag: ""
-verfuegbar: 1
+verfuegbar: "1"
 varianten_yaml: |
 - bezeichnung: 1 Liter
   preis_aufschlag: 0